kyma-project/kyma/docs/helm-broker/03-03-create-addons-repo.md

   S3
   </summary>

   The S3 protocol requires a key and a secret to authenticate with your bucket.
-To get a key and a Secret, log in to the AWS [console](https://console.aws.amazon.com), select **My Security Credentials**, and go to **Access keys** tab where you can create a new access key.
+To get a key and a secret, log in to the AWS [console](https://console.aws.amazon.com), select **My Security Credentials**, and go to the **Access keys** tab where you can create a new access key.

   > **NOTE:** For more information about security credentials and access key, read [this](https://docs.aws.amazon.com/general/latest/gr/aws-sec-cred-types.html#access-keys-and-secret-access-keys) document.